existancepy/bss-macro-py/README.md

 Natro macro for some of the image assets and techniques

 **Exiting the macro:**
-Tab out of roblox and press ctrl z to quit (not cmd z)
+Ensure the terminal window is focused and press ctrl c to quit (not cmd c)

 **Settings explaination:**